HugoMatilla/The-Pragmatic-Programmer/readme.md

 **Tip 14: There are no Final Decisions.**

 ## 10-Tracer Bullets
-In new projects your users requirements may be vague.
+In new projects, your user's requirements may be vague.
 Use of new algorithms, techniques, languages, or libraries unknowns will come.
-And environment will change over time before you are done.
+An environment will change over time before you are done.
 We're looking for something that gets us from a requirement to some aspect of the final system quickly, visibly, and repeatably.

 **Tip 15: Use Tracer Bullets to Find the Target**